donut-party/system/README.md

 ### Systems

-Systems organize components and provide a consistent way to initiating component behavior.
+Systems organize components and provide a consistent way to initiate component behavior.
 You send a signal to a system, and the system ensures its components handle the signal in the correct order.